pallets/flask/docs/extensiondev.rst

    themes for Sphinx documentation.
 8. The ``zip_safe`` flag in the setup script must be set to ``False``, even if the extension would be safe for zipping.
-9. An extension currently has to support Python 2.7.
+9. An extension currently has to support Python 2.7, Python 3.3 and higher.

 .. _ext-import-transition: